rahulsh3105/API-Project/README.md

 - GeoLocation API

 Features:
-- User input for city or zip code
 - Display of current weather conditions
 - Map display of the specified location
 - Styling with custom CSS